1989chenguo/CloudComputingLabs/Lab2/README.md

 In this Lab, **you just need to implement the GET method and the POST method in your HTTP server**.

 For any other methods, your server should send a response with 501 status code (see `2.2`).
-That is to say, if your HTTP server receive a HTTP request but the request method is neither GET nor POST, the HTTP server just need to return a 501 Not Implemented error message (a response message with Response line having status code to be 501, see `2.2`).
+That is to say, if your HTTP server receive an HTTP request but the request method is neither GET nor POST, the HTTP server just need to return a 501 Not Implemented error message (a response message with Response line having status code to be 501, see `2.2`).

 See examples in section [3.7](#37-access-your-http-server).